scruplelesswizard/meshtastic-node-red/README.md

 - Ingestion from MQTT
 - Protobufs decoding
 - Message deduplication by ID
-- Translating integer To/From node ids to hex
+- Annotate integer-based node ids to hex
-- Annotating packets with known NodeInfo
+- Annotate packets with known NodeInfo
 - Split for all current port numbers
-- Writing Packet, Device, Environment and Position measurements to InfluxDB
+- Writing Mesh, Packet, Device, Environment and Position measurements to InfluxDB
 - Debug nodes for all outputs

 ### Included Subflows